 - 1. Turn the Dome Crank Knob to raise the dome about 3" or more to allow the turbine fan to operate.
-(A built-in safety switch will not allow fan motor to run unless dome is partially open.) - 2.
-Turn the Fan Speed knob to the desired level (0-Off 1-Low 2-Med 3-Hi)

-3. Open a window or door to provide airflow.
+(A built-in safety switch will not let the fan motor run unless the dome is partially open.) - 2.
+The turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
+(Fan Speed knob must be in a position other than 0-Off.) - 3.
+Turn the Fan Speed knob to the desired level (1-Low 2-Med 3-Hi) - 4.
+Open a window or door to provide airflow.
 Direction of airflow is determined by which window or door is opened.